elsheikhz1/Portfolio-Projects-/README.md

 # SQL-Data-Exploration-Project
-In this Project we explore Covid 19 Data base.
-I uploaded the actual Covid 19 Data that was used in this Project.
+In this Project I explored Covid 19 Data base using Excel.
+I imported excel data into SQL.

+All Covid 19 Data that was used in this Project is uploaded into GitHub. ( Covid Data, Covid Death and Covid Vaccination)

 A visualization for this data was done using tableau and uploaded on Tableau Public on this link below: